saumyasinghal747/senior-quotes/content/footer.md

-Made with :green_heart: by the class of 2023.
+Made with :heart:  by the class of 2023.